ymyke/cardio/DOMAIN.md

 There are the following broad "buckets" of cards:

-1. All that conceptually exist.
-New cards (e.g., via lottery or similar) will typically be selected from this bucket. -- The blueprints.
+1. Blueprints: All that conceptually exist.
+New cards (e.g., via lottery or similar) will typically be selected from this bucket.
-   - This is the only bucket where the philosophies I vs II make any difference.
-2. The ones the player owns.
+2. Collection: The ones the player owns.
 TODO This needs to be implemented.
-   - Player can only choose from those to put together their starting deck.
+   - Player can only choose from those to put together their starting deck at the beginning of a run.
    - Maybe there will be certain locations that only apply to cards the player owns in the future?
-3. The ones a player actually starts a run with.
+3. Main deck: The ones a player actually starts a run with.
    - Maybe she can choose?
 Based on a number of points (and maybe also gems and spirits)?
 (But at least one?)
    - Or maybe the subset of initial cards is also randomly selected from the cards the